chrisArmo/Word-Guess-Game/README.md

 # Word Guessing Game

-Word Guessing Game is a Pokemon themed hangman style game where a play guesses the Pokemon shown in the silhouette image with key presses.
+Word Guessing Game is a Pokemon themed hangman style game where a player guesses the Pokemon shown in the silhouette image with key presses.